 The table below demonstrates what stage of Meaningful Use must be reported based upon the first year an Eligible Professional began participating in the Wisconsin Medicaid EHR (Electronic Health Record) Incentive Program.
-Eligible Professionals do not need to participate in consecutive Program Years.
+It is assumed that an Eligible Professional's first year of participation is the AIU (adopt, implement, upgrade) phase and his/her participation occurs in consecutive years; however, Eligible Professionals do not need to participate in consecutive Program Years and may attest to meaningful use the first year of participation.